zutherb/AppStash/README.md

 ## Overview

-This application gives architects and developers an example how a microservice web application architecture can look like.
+This application gives software architects and developers an example how a microservice web application architecture can be look like.
+Futhermore how it can be deployed in a multi ci pipeline and how it can be monitored.
 The application is based on the two projects the **AngularJS Phone Catalog** and **MongoDB Pizza Shop**, which can be found on Github:
 - [AngularJS Phone Catalog Tutorial Application](https://github.com/angular/angular-phonecat)
 - [MongoDB Pizza Shop](https://github.com/comsysto/mongodb-onlineshop)